Home/Articles/News

 Platform Compatibility

-The Arc V2 expands beyond standard AR-15 compatibility to include HK and B&T platforms.
-This makes it one of the more versatile FRT options available.
+The Arc-Fire V2 expands beyond standard AR-15 compatibility to include HK and B&T platforms.
+This makes it one of the more versatile FRS options available.
 Different selector throw options allow users to match their preferred ergonomics.

 AR Platforms